IonutLip/cimpress/README.md

-Printi - AWS
+Printi - Cimpress
 ==========================

-Printi Aws is common aws service for Printi platform.
+Printi Cimpress is wrapper for cimpress api.

-## Installing AWS as Bundle
+## Installing Cimpress as Bundle

-The recommended way to install ApiClient is through [Composer](http://getcomposer.org).
+The recommended way to install Cimpress is through [Composer](http://getcomposer.org).

 ```bash